zdravkov/kendo-docs/api/wrappers/jsp/splitter/pane.md

 ### size `String`

 Specifies the size of a pane defined as pixels (i.e. "200px") or as a percentage (i.e. "50%").
-Note: This value must not exceed
+This value must not exceed panes.max or be less then panes.min.

 #### Example
     <kendo:splitter-pane size="size">